Ashen2-1/MID360S_AI_MAPPING/README.md

 Each spatial cell is analyzed using local vertical variation.

-Height range is defined conceptually as:
+Conceptually:

 ```text
 height_range = max(z) - min(z)
 ```

-for points inside a local voxel / grid region.
+for points inside a local voxel or grid region.

 This helps identify: